 "Wow, how considerate of you," She spat out.

 "Actually, it is," Caleb revealed.
 "He's wanted by some pretty shady people.
-People worse than me… well at least that's what I tell them so they feel good about themselves."
+People worse than me.
+Or at least that's what I tell them so they feel good about themselves."

 "Wait, you know them?"
 She asked.

 Caleb nodded.
 "I don't know them.
 I own them.
-People forget that I'm also a computer genius."
+People forget that I'm not just a pretty face."

 "Yep, you are the whole criminal mastermind package," Macey replied dryly.